csgillespie/efficientR/main.md

 #> [4] ".__C__generalMatrix"  ".__C__glm"            ".__C__glm.null"
 ```

 To search *all R packages*, including those you have not installed locally, for a specific topic there are a number of options.
 For obvious reasons, this depends on having internet access.
 The most rudimentary way to see what packages are available from CRAN, if you are using RStudio, is to use its autocompletion functionality for package names.
-To take an example, if you are looking for a package for geospatial data analysis, you could do worse than enter the text string `geo` as an argument into package installation function (for example `install.packages(geo)`) and hitting `Tab` when the cursor is between the `o` and the `)` in the example.
-The resulting options are are shown in the figure below: selecting one from the dropdown menu will result in it being completed with surrounding quote marks, as necessary.
+To take an example, if you are looking for a package for geospatial data analysis, you could do worse than to enter the text string `geo` as an argument into the package installation function (for example `install.packages(geo)`) and hitting `Tab` when the cursor is between the `o` and the `)` in the example.
+The resulting options are shown in the figure below: selecting one from the dropdown menu will result in it being completed with surrounding quote marks, as necessary.

 <div class="figure" style="text-align: center">
 <img src="figures/pf10_1_package-autocompletion.png" alt="Package name autocompletion in action in RStudio for packages beginning with 'geo'." width="100%" />